reidmorris/duqling_py/README.md

 ## Description

 This package includes two Python interfaces that should be used to interact with the library of test functions:
-1. [DuqlingPyInterface](/duqling_py/tests/duqling_py_interface.py): to interact with the Python-based Duqling package
+1. [Duqling](/duqling_py/tests/duqling.py): to interact with the Python-based Duqling package
-2. [DuqlingRInterface](/duqling_py/tests/duqling_r_interface.py): to interact with the R-based Duqling package
+2. [DuqlingR](/duqling_py/tests/duqling_r.py): to interact with the R-based Duqling package

 Both of these interfaces implement the `quack` and `duq` functions as to match the behavior of the original R package.
+They can be used interchangeably, although the Python-based package offers a substantial speedup.

 ## Quick start